 These short summer projects are a great way to get students to begin their research careers.
 They also allow students the opportunity to gain a better understanding of how to conduct animal-free research.
 Former students have found that these short projects influence their career decisions and encourage them to pursue non-animal based research careers.
-You can read about our 2017 Summer Students and their projects below.

 How can I apply?